apsislabs/cf7-gated-content/readme.txt

 * 1.2.0 Fix issue with multiple download buttons
 * 1.3.0 Fix issue with breaking other shortcodes
 * 1.4.0 Added option for setting download target; fix bug where we always show download button; add option to disable download button
+* 1.4.1 Fix bug with default option for enabling forms set to false

 == Upgrade Notice ==